bread01/Javascript-Journey-Notes/readme.md

 **Methods and String Manipulation:**
 - Actions that are performed as variables
   - Adding properties and methods to strings by string.command
-  - for example, instead of a static variable in an object, a method would be a formula as a variable
+  - for example, instead of a static property in an object, a method would be an action as a property
 ```
 let message = "Hello";
 message = message.toUpperCase(); //this is manipulation
 console.log(message); //shows 'HELLO'

-Number(stringName) - Change a string into a number
-prompt("displayText") - popup prompt to enter value
-alert("displayText") - popup alert to display text

-ex: let first = prompt("enter first number");
-this stores the entered prompt value into the variable 'first'
 ```
   - Resources:
     - Methods: big list on left panel